|TOUR PACKAGES PER PERSON||PRICE|

 See below for cost details:

-Please note: Israel will require all tourists to have travel insurance that includes coverage for lockdown, isolation quarantine, and hospitalization as a result of Covid.
+Please note: Israel is requiring all tourists to have travel insurance that includes medical coverage for Covid.

 Depart Charlotte for an overnight international flight to Tel Aviv, with a connection in Newark.

-Ascend the Golan Heights today, the biblical Bashan and ancestral home of the half-tribe of Manassah and in Jesus’ day, part of the territory of Herod Philip.
+We begin the day on the lake in a wooden boat modeled on one from Jesus’ time.
+Next, we ascend the Golan Heights the biblical Bashan and ancestral home of the half-tribe of Manassah and in Jesus’ day, part of the territory of Herod Philip.
 Stop for an overview of Gamla, also known as “Masada of the north” where you’ll hear a heroic story of the few against the many, as the raptors that are protected here soar overhead in these magnificent natural surroundings.
 Continue to Katsrin and visit its ancient Talmudic Village to understand aspects of daily life at the time of Jesus as they are reflected in Gospel stories.
 Drive along Israel’s border with Syria and stop at the Kuneitra overlook.
 Visit Tel Dan, one of the most important biblical mounds in the country.
 Here archaeologists discovered an inscription with the words “House of David,” and you can see a gateway from the time of Abraham, as well as the High Place of Jeroboam and the Israelite gate.
 Continue to Caesarea Philippi, now known as Banias.
 As at Dan, you’ll also enjoy the natural beauty of Banias nestled on the flourishing banks of one the Jordan’s main tributaries.
-We end our day on the lake in a wooden boat modeled on one from Jesus' time.

 Start the day on the Mt. of Olives for an orientation to the city.
 We continue down to the Church of All Nations in the Garden of Gethsemane with a visit to the garden and the church and where we have a private garden service.
 Then drive along the Kidron Valley.
 Part of the Kidron that we view below is called the Valley of Jehosafat, where God will judge the nations of the world.
 Continue up Mt.
 Zion to the church grounds called Peter in Gallicantu, where Peter denied Christ; three times before the cock crowed - also known as the House of Caiaphas, where Jesus was brought after his arrest.
 Driving south to the Bethlehem region passing Rachel’s Tomb on the outskirts of Bethlehem, we go to Shepherds’ Fields where we will have lunch.
 It is at the Shepherd’s Fields the angels announced the birth of Christ.
 We then visit Bethlehem, where we will walk through its alleys and markets to the Church of the Nativity.
 We’ll have time for shopping and souvenirs here in Bethlehem before we return to Jerusalem for dinner and overnight.